 To attack a voyeurism charge, your attorney will try to show reason to doubt one or more of the legal elements of voyeurism listed above.
 Perhaps the person viewed, filmed, or photographed in your case actually consented to this conduct, or the location where the viewing took place was too public for anyone to have a reasonable expectation of privacy.
 Your attorney could also present a defense that whatever viewing, filming, or photographing occurred was not in fact for sexual gratification, but for some other legitimate or legal purpose.

 The Marshall Defense Firm defends those accused of voyeurism in Washington State.
 Our legal team is highly experienced in defending sex offense charges in Washington and can build the strongest defense available to you.
-Give us a call at 206-826-1400 to schedule a consultation with one of our attorneys.
+Please contact us at 206.202.1633 or firstname.lastname@example.org to schedule a consultation with one of our attorneys.